In this article, we would be covering about bank lockers safety measures that can help you safeguard your valuables.

 In November 2017, 25 feet tunnel had been dug up by the robbers into a Bank of Baroda branch, Navi Mumbai and they have stolen more than Rs.2.85 crore worth of gold, silver, jewelleries and cash from 27 lockers.
 Suddenly, this is not the first case of bank robbery or theft in India.

-In Feb 2018, unknown criminals in disguise broke into the Union Bank of India’s Kanpur branch and emptied 26 lockers, which contained jewellery, cash and documents of the customers
+In Feb 2018, unknown criminals in disguise broke into the Union Bank of India’s Kanpur branch and emptied 26 lockers, which contained jewellery, cash and documents of the customers.

 According to the Union ministry for finance, robbery, theft and burglary accounted for Rs.1.80 bn loss in 2,632 cases across India’s 51 banks from 2014-15 to 2016-17.

 Are banks liable for locker thefts or loss?
-If not, what should you do?

 Bank is not legally responsible for any loss.
 The bank locker agreements state: “the bank is not responsible for any loss or deterioration of or damage to the contents of the locker whether caused by rain, fire, flood, earthquake, lightening, civil commotion, war, riot or any other cause/s not in the control of the bank.”